mikekeith52/AllStatesForecast/user_guide.md

 - Parameters:
   - **test_length** : int, default 1
     - the number of periods to holdout in order to test the model
-    - must be at least 1 (AssertionError raised if not)
+    - must be at least 1
   - **start** : tuple of length 2 or "auto", default "auto"
     - 1st element is the start year
     - 2nd element is the start period in the appropriate interval